Applied-Materials-Technology/dalmatian-trainer/2d_dic_lab.md

     - **QU:** What is the minimum number of pixels per speckle?
     - **QU:** What is the speckle size in pixels for the image you have taken?
 4. Grey Level Noise Analysis
-    - Take at least two static images.
+    - Take at least two static images (images of a stationary target).
     - Open the images in either ImageJ or Matlab and subtract them from each other
         i.
 HINT: in Matlab look up the ‘imread’ function.
 After that you can subract the image arrays from each other directly: imDiff = im1 – im2.
 Then calculate the standard deviation: imNoise = std(imDiff(:))/sqrt(2).
     - **QU:** How many bits encode the image you have taken?
 What is the dynamic range for your image in bits?